 I was coming up to see my sister who needed my help to plan her beautiful wedding in Toronto!
 I was coming up to meet with Canadian business partners in Calgary!
 I was coming up to speak/attend an academic conference in Montreal!
 But I was denied entry to Canada based on my criminal history, and I was forced to turn around.
 I still need to come to Canada, but I am not sure how.
 What can I do to enter Canada after being denied entry?
-There exists two solutions to overcome what is called criminal inadmissibility.
+There exist two solutions to overcome what is called criminal inadmissibility.
 In the following six points, you will find a guideline to understand and overcome inadmissibility.

 Criminal inadmissibility means that you are unable to enter Canada based on your criminal record.
 Being criminally inadmissible is based on the equivalency of your offence(s) with an offence that violates a Federal statute in Canada.
 Offences can either be Non-Serious Criminality, or Serious Criminality.
 Whether your offence falls into the former or the latter will be a factor in determining whether you are criminal inadmissibility.
 For more information on the nature of offences you can refer to the Serious Versus Non-Serious Criminality page.